 As we navigate our way through this uncertain time, we appreciate and thank you for your support.

 This is a very confusing and challenging time for children and young people.
 The coronavirus pandemic has resulted in substantial changes to the way they live, learn and connect with others.
 The following organisations have some great online resources to help students cope and stay connected during this difficult period:

 Being a teacher is stressful at the best of times!
 We understand that teachers are now facing a range of additional challenges and we thank you for your invaluable contribution to our community.
 There are many online resources available to help you cope during this period.
 Please take some time to look after yourself:

-We congratulate you all on rising to the challenges of this new reality – leading students and parents through the challenges of learning from home, supporting them in the transition back to school, and often placing their needs before your own.
+We congratulate you all on rising to the challenges of this new reality – leading students and parents through the challenges of learning from home, supporting them in the transition back to school, adapting to the constantly changing rules and guidelines, and often placing their needs before your own.
 We salute you!